vargspjut/wlog/README.md

 ```

 ### Structured logs
-*wlog* provides `LoggerContext` which allow the addition of fields that will "stick" with the log.
-When using the`LoggerContext` the log entries will automatically be serialized to JSON and the string passed to logging methods like `wlog.info` will be included in the JSON object as well.
-The code snippet bellow shows how to create a `LoggerContext`:
+*wlog* provides support for structured logs allowing the addition of fields that will "stick" with the log.
+When using the`wlog.WithFields` method the log entries will automatically be serialized to JSON and the string passed to logging methods like `wlog.info` will be included in the JSON object as well.
+See the code snippet below:

 ```golang
 package main